Keratometer

 Myopia, also known as short-sightedness, or near-sightedness, is a common disease where close obejcts can still be seen clearly, but distant objects appear blurry.
 In myopia, the eye is too long, and the optics of the eye focuses the image in front of the retina.
 High myopia can be dangerous, because the retina can detach due to the long eye ball, and is a leading cause of blindness.
 The degree of myopia can be described as the refractive state of the eye.

 The cornea contributes most of the refractive power of the eye.
 As the eye grows (i.e., as myopia develops) this can also be observed in the change of the corneal curvature.
 This can be measured with the Keratometer.
-The reflection of 8 IR LEDs, arranged in a circle around the camera objective, is analyzed to determine the radius corneal curvature.
+The reflection of 8 IR LEDs, arranged in a circle around the camera objective, is analyzed to determine the radius of the corneal curvature.

 Striatech's Keratometer is designed to measure the corneal curvature in alert small laboratory animals.
 It is fully integrated (camera, light source, and provided analysis software) to obtain results quickly and automatically, even in alert and moving animals.
 Building upon the successful approach and design of Prof. Frank Schaeffel (University of Tübingen, Germany), it can be used with all common small animal models of myopia research: mice, rats, Guinea pigs, and chicken.